DLBCL Relapse Chances and Treatment Options | MyLymphomaTeam

 DLBCL Relapse Chances and Treatment Options

-• Within the first two years of achieving remission after treatment for diffuse large B-cell lymphoma (DLBCL), roughly 50 percent to 60 percent of people relapse.
+• Roughly 50 percent to 60 percent of people relapse within the first two years of achieving remission after treatment for diffuse large B-cell lymphoma (DLBCL).

-• Your chances of relapse depend on how well you responded to the first round of treatment and how long you stay in remission.
+• Your chances of relapse (having your cancer return) depend on how well you responded to the first round of treatment and how long you stay in remission.

-• You may receive an autologous stem cell transplant, chemotherapy, or immunotherapy to help treat relapsed DLBCL.
+• You may receive an autologous bone marrow transplant, chemotherapy, or immunotherapy to help treat relapsed DLBCL.

 If your DLBCL returns, your oncologist will recommend one of several treatment options.
 The treatment they choose will likely depend on what you’ve previously received.
 In this article, we’ll help you understand the risk of relapse and what treatment options are available for relapsed DLBCL.